realworldocaml/book/book/gadts/README.md

 - : int value = Bool 3
 ```

-### GADTs to the rescue

 The problem here is that the way we want to use the type parameter
 isn't supported by ordinary variants.
 In particular, we want the type
 parameter to be populated in different ways in the different tags.
 And that's one of the features that GADTs provide.

-Here, let's write out the type signature for a GADT type that
+### GADTs to the rescue

+Now we're ready write our first GADT.
+Here's a new version of our
-correctly enforces our desired typing rules:
+`value` and `expr` types that correctly encode our desired typing
+rules.

 ```ocaml env=main
 type _ value =